-Ravenstone, in the West Goscote Hundred in Leicestershire, comes from the common Old Norse male personal name Hrafn combined with Old English tun ‘farm, settlement’.
-It is thus a hybrid name.
-The first element might also be the Old English male personal name Hræfn.
+Ravenstone, in the West Goscote Hundred of Leicestershire, is a hybrid name from the common Old Norse male personal name Hrafn combined with Old English tun ‘farm, settlement’.
+It has been suggested that the first element might be the Old English male personal name Hræfn, but it is unlikely.

 Ravenstone was originally part of the Repton and Gresley Hundred in Derbyshire and was transferred to Leicestershire in 1884 as a joint parish with Snibstone.